divtiply/scrapy-settable-dupefilter/README.md

 DUPEFILTER_CLASS = 'scrapy_settable_dupefilter.SettableRFPDupeFilter'
 ```

-Any request can be set as seen with `seen_request` request meta.
+A request can be set as seen by providing `seen_request=True` within request meta.
 Seen requests and all subsequent request to the same resource are filtered out.

 It is possible to populate dupefilter seen requests from file: